openstack/governance/reference/tags/type_service.rst

-This tag is part of the type-classification system for projects managed by the release team. ``type:service`` indicates that a project provides a long-running service, usually with a REST API.
+This tag is part of the type-classification system for projects managed by the release team. ``type:service`` indicates that a project provides a user-facing long-running service, usually with a REST API.

 Application to current projects